 For contributions to books, consult the publishing contract or contact the publishers directly.

-For journal publications, you can search the Sherpa/Romeo database to find information about publishers' policies.
+For journal publications, you can search the Sherpa/Romeo (link, below) database to find information about publishers' policies.